What is the difference between Counselling and Psychotherapy?

 Student fees are subject to the provision of evidence from the counselling training provider - College, University etc.

 Corporate and other fees by arrangement.

-Fees payable by cash at the end of each session.
 Alternative methods of payment are by arrangement only.

 "A journey of a thousand miles begins with a single step."